oocx/oocx-ng/README.md

 # OocxNg

 **Im currently preparing to publish this project as open source (moving the code to github, creating the npm package, adding documentation, cleaning up my code, ...).
-As long as you see this text here, it means I'm not ready set to officially announce and publish this project, so everything you see so far is work in progress.**
+As long as you see this text here, it means I'm not ready to officially announce and publish this project, so everything you see so far is work in progress.**

 This project contains a collection of lightweight Angular components and directives.

 I use these components for one of my own projects.
 I published them here because I think they may be useful for other projects as well.

+The components in this library require a modern, evergreen browser (Chrome, Firefox, Edge, Safari, ...).
+Older browsers like Internet Explorer 11 are NOT supported.

 ## Components included in OocxNg